ryanelian/instapack/books/dev-spa-angularjs.md

 <p ng-repeat="student in me.students | filter:wildcard track by student.studentId"></p>
 ```

-The above examples will return search results containing the input from the textbox from any property.
+The above [`filter:`](https://docs.angularjs.org/api/ng/filter/filter) example will return search results containing the input from the textbox from any property.
 A search keyword `234` will return a student with property `phone: '123456789'`.

 ```html
 <p>